Parietal lobe: Clinical significance

 Damage to this lobe in the right hemisphere results in the loss of imagery, visualization of spatial relationships and neglect of left-side space and left side of the body.
 Even drawings may be neglected on the left side.
 Damage to this lobe in the left hemisphere will result in problems in mathematics, long reading, writing, and understanding symbols.
 The parietal association cortex enables individuals to read, write, and solve mathematical problems.
 The sensory inputs from the right side of the body go to the left side of the brain and vice versa.

 The syndrome of hemispatial neglect is usually associated with large deficits of attention of the non-dominant hemisphere.
 Optic ataxia is associated with difficulties reaching toward objects in the visual field opposite to the side of the parietal damage.
 Some aspects of optic ataxia have been explained in terms of the functional organization described above.

 Apraxia is a disorder of motor control which can be referred neither to "elemental" motor deficits nor to general cognitive impairment.
-The concept of apraxia was shaped by Hugo Liepmann about a hundred years ago.
+The concept of apraxia was shaped by Hugo Liepmann.
 Apraxia is predominantly a symptom of left brain damage, but some symptoms of apraxia can also occur after right brain damage.

 Amorphosynthesis is a loss of perception on one side of the body caused by a lesion in the parietal lobe.
 Usually, left-sided lesions cause agnosia, a full-body loss of perception, while right-sided lesions cause lack of recognition of the person's left side and extrapersonal space.
 The term amorphosynthesis was coined by D. Denny-Brown to describe patients he studied in the 1950s.

 Can also result in sensory impairment where one of the affected person's senses (sight, hearing, smell, touch, taste and spatial awareness) is no longer normal.